 The victim told Davies that Carroll came into her office angry "because of the sun shining on him."
 Carroll saw a form with someone else’s name on the supervisor’s desk and became irate when she moved it.

 Carroll, according to court documents, locked the office door from the inside to prevent the supervisor from leaving or anyone from helping her.
 The supervisor told police she retreated as Carroll came at her in a threatening manner before he grabbed the chair’s arms off her chair and threw them at her.
-The supervisor said one of the arms brushed her.

 She said she moved behind a table at the rear of the room and Carroll picked up a chair and threw it at her before doing the same with another chair.
 The supervisor told police she fell backward but managed to get up quickly and go around the other side of the table.